elliot-nelson/rush-roku-example/README.md

 This project is a testbed that aims to prove out the concept of a Rush monorepo designed around Roku development and the BrighterScript toolchain.

+In order to run unit tests you will need a Roku device in developer mode, see https://developer.roku.com/docs/developer-program/getting-started/developer-setup.md for more information.

 ## Changelog

  - rush init